 You should make sure to investigate on any system that you don’t know.
 There are many systems created, especially, to spam the others with links and play with their page rank, CommentLuv for example, is one of the comments system used by lots of spammers than any other system, simply because many, if not the majority of people wants to get links and make a short comment with that famous “thanks for posting” spam phrase.

 Spend time approving your blog comments

 To be clean and clear is better than accepting spam comment just to show that you have readers.
 Even, if you have the Akismet plugin, and other tools to stop spam comments, you won’t stop them at 100% spammers are not only want to get links.
 But, they also want to send you spam offers, they can do anything to show you a real comment.
 So, make sure to know the spam comments from the others.

-A real person who wants to comment and add a value or ask a question or whatever else should stay on the post topic.
+A real person who wants to comment and add a value or ask a question, or whatever else should stay in the post topic.
 At the same time, he should use a real name and not a website URL, this is a real spam way and you should spend the necessary time and approve comments.
 If you don’t care about your blog, no one else will do.
 You’re the only one who can filter which comments are real.